 He calls Ulrike, and, holding the phone high, puts her on speaker; ‘Eeey babe, you wanna come party wiz us?
 Ye Egor and me.
 Bring zat girl Tatty yaaah?
 Ze hot one yaah?’

-Egor rolls in, grabbing a waitress by the arm as he strides through the now-closed dining room.
+Egor rolls in, seizing a waitress by the arm as he strides through the now-closed dining room.
 ‘I get a coffee, yiezz?
 Menu?’ he continues.

-Neighbouring diners look over askance, their view of Epicure’s gardens shattered by Ulrike’s Moscow drawl.
+Neighbouring diners look over askance, their view of Epicure’s gardens shattered by the loud-speaker audio of Ulrike’s Moscow drawl.
 The English couple next to him get up hastily and ask for the remains to be sent up to their room.
 This pleases Vlad immensely.
 The guy doesn’t want his girlfriend’s eye turned.

 Being so successful, Vlad gets this a lot.
 People leave when he places his Maserati keys down, when they see his Jacob & Co bracelet clanking against his Richard Mille.
 Yobaniya, when they see the jailbait on his arm they lose their shit.

 Egor is pissing him off.
 He’s feigning indifference to the girls’ visit, raising his eyes only slightly from his paper with too vague a nod of acknowledgement.
 Vlad goes out for a smoke.
-Everyone’s jealous of him.
-He will take the girls out alone, maybe Tatiana will come too and Egor doesn’t deserve to bask in his riches.
+Everyone’s jealous of him, even his friends… He will take the girls out alone; maybe Tatiana will come too and Egor doesn’t deserve to bask in his spoils.

 If you would like to stay up to date subscribe to our weekly e-newsletter.